cfpb/api/index.md

 ### The HMDA API and Qu

-HMDA is the CFPB's first dataset to publish using <span class="qute">Qu</span>, an in-progress data platform created to serve public data.
+HMDA is the CFPB's first dataset to publish using [Qu](http://cfpb.github.io/qu/), an in-progress data platform created to serve public data.

 Qu is the first CFPB project built from the beginning on GitHub.
 Think you can make the API better or just want to look under the hood?
 Check it out, and learn about how you can host your own datasets or contribute to the project.